 First impressions are that the fans are less noisy, I have determined that there are 4 fan speeds in use: 1) Off (only if using outside or in very cold rooms (AC).
 2) Quite running (seldom heard) 3) Normal Noisy running and 4) Going into meltdown.

-It seems that in this update HP have changed the normal running mode to quiet running by changing the temperature threshold.
+It seems that in this update HP hass changed the normal running mode to quiet running by changing the temperature threshold.
 The BIOS flash works!
 Thanks for sharing this tip with us Mindi.

 Summary and Conclusions

 My first task was to clear the fans and heat sinks from dust to reduce the noise from the fans running at full speed constantly.
 This was achieved by removing the heat sink assembly from the processor and blowing compressed air into it, further, a paintbrush was used to remove stubborn particles.